Grue-2/Projects/README.md

 As a note the program saves the binary keys when you "x" out of it.
 And the keys that it comes with are not random.

+#### OTP_With_Integrity_Attempt2

+##### Preface
+I just wanted to see how similar or different my code was after a few classes.

+##### Purpose
+The idea here was that my scrambling algorithm in v.01 took O(n*n) entropy, essentially using anti bubble sort entropy wise.
+Here I used a merge shuffle which took O(n) entropy (Not talking about runtime) and also doesn't rejection sampling to waste entropy.

+Originally I meant to make the code clean... guess some things don't change.

+##### Method of action
+Same as before, but now pads to a power of 2 in length then uses less entropy to randomize.
+Also uses sqlite-jdbc.

+##### User guide

+No significant changes.

 [to top](#top)

 <a name="6"></a>